edin-dal/scair/docs/_docs/defining_dialects.md

 ---
-title: "Define Attributes and Operations"
+title: "Defining a Dialect"
 ---

-# Attributes and Operations
+# Defining a Dialect

-This tutorial explains how to define new attributes and operations in ScaIR.
+This tutorial explains how to define new attributes and operations in ScaIR and how to package thse into a dialect.
 These are the fundamental building blocks used to model computation in the IR and closely follow the MLIR design.

 ## 1. Defining Attributes

-Attributes represent **compile-time information** in the IR.
+Attributes represent compile-time information in the IR.
 They are immutable and may appear:

 * as SSA types
 * as constant values